rashi71096/RegularExpressions/README.md

 6. Validate password in order to contain > numbers,capital letter,small letter,special character and having length greater than 8.

-7. Validate phone and return TRUE if vslid or FALSE.
+7. Validate phone and return TRUE if valid or FALSE.